-Having taken time to reflect on what I see as my failings, I have come to realise that those failings aren’t mine, but they’re parental issues of me.
-I also know I need to take control back now and own those failings since sadly they’re still mine.
+Having taken time to reflect on what I see as my failings, I have come to realise that those failings weren’t my responsibility, because there was no support in place around my disability or difficulties.
+But I also know I need to take control back and own those failings since they’re still mine.

-Below are some questions that have helped me assess myself:
+Below are some questions that can help us assess where we are:

 - Do you continually blame your parents for your life?

-- Do you find yourself doing as your parents have done without question?
+- Do you find yourself doing the same things as your parents have done without question?

 - Are you continuing to repeat the same mistakes as your parents?

-- Are you continually living with the same bad habits or patterns?
+- Are you continually living with the same bad habits or patterns that you need to change?

 - Are you in a rut and don’t know how to change things?

-As children, we tend to repeat the patterns and habits our parents set out for us, until we learn how to change them.
-Recognition is the key to change, but we must be prepared to change the way we think and the way we react to things.
+Sadly, and without question we repeat the patterns and habits our parents set out for us.
+Recognising our behaviour pattern is the key to change, but we must firstly be prepared to change the way we think and the way we react to things.